quantumhu/testing2.0/understanding_generators.md

 Sometimes you need to generate JSON or other recursive structures.
 JSON is recursive because it can contain lists of lists, or dictionaries of dictionaries, lists of dictionaries, etc.

 With jqwik, I haven't been able to come up with a way to generate JSON easily.
-Their "recursive" method is sort of what you expect from a recursive function that you code, it does one thing until it encounters a base case and stops (glorified loop).
+Their "recursive" method is sort of what you expect from a recursive function, it does one thing until it encounters a base case and stops (glorified loop).

 *However*, with Hypothesis, generating JSON is much easier, and is done in a way akin to Context Free Grammars.